fleetdm/fleet/handbook/digital-experience/process-for-submitting-and-publishing-articles.md

 ## Review process

-Articles are an official voice of Fleet.
-Therefore, we carefully review published content to make sure Fleet, the company and the product, are accurately represented.
+Articles are official Fleet communication.
+We carefully review published content to make sure Fleet, the company and the product, are accurately represented.

 - Digital Experience will review your article for spelling, punctuation, and grammar, as well as for tone and brand consistency.
 - In some cases, a technical review by a member of Engineering or Security may be necessary.